 The General Court found that "it is possible that the disclosure of European Union positions in international negotiations could damage the protection of the public interest as regards international relations" and "have a negative effect on the negotiating position of the European Union" as well as "reveal, indirectly, those of other parties to the negotiations".
 Moreover, "the positions taken by the Union are, by definition, subject to change depending on the course of those negotiations and on concessions and compromises made in that context by the various stakeholders.
 The formulation of negotiating positions may involve a number of tactical considerations on the part of the negotiators, including the Union itself.
-In that context, it cannot be precluded that disclosure by the Union, to the public, of its own negotiating positions, when the negotiating positions of the other parties remain secret, could, in practice, have a negative effect on the negotiating capacity of the Union".
+In that context, it cannot be precluded that disclosure by the Union, to the public, of its own

-Judgment in Sison v Council, C-266/05 P, EU:C:2007:75, paragraph 36.
+6 Judgment in Sison v Council, C-266/05 P, EU:C:2007:75, paragraph 36.

-Judgment in Council v Sophie in't Veld, C-350/12 P, EU:C:2014:2039, paragraph 63.
+7 Judgment in Council v Sophie in't Veld, C-350/12 P, EU:C:2014:2039, paragraph 63.

-&lt;sup>8 Judgment in Sophie in't Veld v Commission, T-301/10, EU:T:2013:135, paragraphs 123-125.
+8 Judgment in Sophie in't Veld v Commission, T-301/10, EU:T:2013:135, paragraphs 123-125.